chrisdangnguyen/SEsalaries/README.md

 Day 2:  Continue learning how to implement and function the API.
 Implement and learn proper usage of D3.
 Be able to render at least 1 city statistics with full functionality and features.

 Day 3: Finish adding all the other cities and make sure all are functioning properly with D3.

+Day 4: Be able to drag the bubble arounds and clicking the bubble will enlarge it.